MWHunter/IngotWarn/README.md

 - Configure output messages with laguage.yml
 - Check your own warns with a command
 - Check others' warns with the command above and a separate permission
-- Manage player's files within the game, no need to edit playerdata.yml
+- Manage player's files within the game, no need to edit any files except language.yml
+- Alert players that were warned offline when they rejoin
+- Execute commands on a given warn amount
+- Check if player changed their username and copy over their data if they have

 COMMANDS: